 to Spruce Goose Chase.
 (Photo courtesy

 of Powerboat Magazine) In 1984, Dick Genth entered a Stinger 312 in Bob Nordskog's Golden Gate to Spruce Goose Chase.
 Dick, Ernest J Schmidt, and John McCoy piloted the boat while Chuck Woolery (an American game show host) rode as a passenger.
 The race took place during two days (May 12-13) over a course of 425 miles.
 Six other factory boats were entered in the race: Baja, Cigarette, Cobalt, Formula, Fountain (built off the the same Excalibur moulds as the Stingers) and Wellcraft.
 All boats were fitted with identically prepared Mercruiser 370s.
-Although heavy seas and fog dominated the race, the Stinger won the race.
+Although heavy seas and fog dominated the race, the Stinger won the race by a margin of 50 minutes.

 Bill Westley tells the following story about the Golden Gate to Spruce Goose Chase: